szc0098/Simulation-Experiment-Management/README.md

-# Simulation-Experiment-Management
-# Framework for executing and managing simulation experiments
+# Simulation-Experiment-Management: Framework for executing and managing simulation experiments

 MDE-enhanced Eclipse tool chain to identify, prioritize, formulate questions, and conjecture mechanisms, define or generate experiments designed to answer questions, draw inferences, and evaluate result.